Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 5/25/2023

-We continued to work on our reqSub() method - made headway on the make connections method
+We continued to work on our reqSub() method - made headway on the make connections method.

+### 5/26/2023

+We deal with the error related to not knowing where loops start and end.
+I work on the mousePressed method as well as the buttons for the junctions and resistor.